dsyer/spring-xd-module-runner/README.md

 ## Local Configuration

 The `application.yml` and `bootstrap.yml` files are ignored by XD when deploying the module natively, so you can put whatever you like in there to control the app in standlone mode.

+## Making Standalone Modules Talk to Each Other

+The "group" and "index" are used to create physical endpoints in the external broker (e.g. `queue.<group>.<index>` in Redis), so a source (output only) has `index=0` (the default) and downstream modules have the same group but incremented index, with a sink module (input only) has the highest index.
+To listen to the output from an existing app, just use the same "group" and an index 1 larger than it has.

+All output channels are also tapped by default so you can also attach a module to a pub-sub endpoint and listen to the tap if you know the module metadata (e.g. `topic.tap:stream:<name>.<group>.<index>` in Redis).
+TODO: configure tap metadata so that you can automatically listen to an existing tap.